PelionIoT/sal-nanostack-driver-k64f-eth/README.md

 #### Thread configuration

 There are various parameters for the Thread network configuration.
 The `thread-br` parameter must be set to true in order to build a Thread border router.
-All devices must share the same network configuration parameters.
+All devices must share the same network configuration parameters, if out of band commissioning is used.
 Special care must be taken when defining security related parameters.
 The below configuration is an example for testing purposes only; do not use them for production neither expose them.

 ```
     "thread-br": "true",